Ney2/crypto-hunter/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 ## Crypto Hunter
-This is a web application that provides numercial data of any crypto currency.
+This is a web application that provides numerical data of any cryptocurrency.
 It consists of three pages:
-   - Home Page: this pages displays a list of crypto currencies together with their name, symbol and current price in the market.
+   - Home Page: This page displays a list of cryptocurrencies together with their name, symbol, and current price in the market.
-   - Details Page: this page displays numerical information about the chosen coin.
+   - Details Page: This page displays numerical information about the chosen coin.
-   - HistoricalChart Page: this page displays the line and bar graph represention of the coins numerical data.
+   - HistoricalChart Page: this page displays the line and bar graph representation of the coin's numerical data.
 ###### Home Page
  ![](./Screenshots/Home.png)